casper-network/docs-archive/dapp/writing-rust-contracts.md

 ```

 ### Storage
-Saving and reading values from and to the blockchain is a manual process in CasperLabs.
+Saving and reading values to and from the blockchain is a manual process in CasperLabs.
 It requires more code to be written, but also provides a lot of flexibility.
-The storage system works similar to a file system in a operating system.
+The storage system works similarly to a file system in an operating system.
 Let's say we have a string `"Hello CasperLabs"` that needs to be saved.
 To do this, use the text editor, create a new file, paste the string in and save it under a name in some directory.
 The pattern is similar on the CasperLabs blockchain.
-First you have to save your value to the memory using `storage::new_turef`.
-This returns a reference to the memory object that holds `"Hello Casperlabs"` value.
+First you have to save your value to the memory using [`storage::new_turef`](https://docs.rs/casperlabs-contract/latest/casperlabs_contract/contract_api/storage/fn.new_turef.html).
+This returns a reference to the memory object that holds the `"Hello CasperLabs"` value.
 You could use this reference to update the value to something else.
 It's like a file.
-Secondly you have to save the reference under a human-readable string using `runtime::put_key`.
+Secondly you have to save the reference under a human-readable string using [`runtime::put_key`](https://docs.rs/casperlabs-contract/latest/casperlabs_contract/contract_api/runtime/fn.put_key.html).
 It's like giving a name to the file.
-Following function implements this scenario:
+The following function implements this scenario:
 ```rust
 const KEY: &str = "special_value";